 speaker

-President and CEO of Ferrand Technology Group Corporation
+President and CEO of Foreign Technology Group Corporation

-Yeah, less so at this point.
-Longer term there might be something, but at this moment, and I didn't really touch on this either, but there is an FTG sales team.
-There is a Flight sales team.
+Less so at this point.
+Longer term, there might be something, but at this moment, and I didn't really touch on this either, but You know, there is an FTG sales team.
+There is a flight sales team.
 We are not putting these two teams together.
 We are running them pretty independently or totally independently.
-It's because we really are selling into different channels.
+And it's because we really are selling into different channels.
 The FTG sales team sells into the original equipment manufacturers.
-It sells into the Tier 1 avionics guys and the airframe manufacturers.
-Flight sells into primarily the airlines, so very different sales channel.
-Not a lot of cross-selling opportunities, but that's one of the reasons we bought Flight is we wanted to have more access into the aftermarket, which is where you are selling into airlines.
-Not a whole lot of what you asked.
+It sells into the tier one avionics guys and the airframe manufacturers.
+Flight sales teams. into primarily the airlines.
+So very different sales channel.
+So not a lot of cross-selling opportunities, but that's one of the reasons we bought Flight is we wanted to have more access into the aftermarket, which is where you are selling into airlines.
+So yeah, not a whole lot of what you asked.

 speaker